Last updated on June 27th, 2022 at 02:45 pm

 Horizon Forbidden West

-The long-awaited sequel to Horizon Zero Dawn.
+Another one of my games to look forward to in 2022 is the long-awaited sequel to Horizon Zero Dawn.
 I loved the original and played so much of it.
 I even completed the trophies.
 Though I didn’t bother with the DLC as I was burnt out by then.

 This time Aloy is sent on a mission to the Forbidden West.
 There is a plague (great timing) that kills anyone who contracts it.
 She is tasked with putting an end to it which doesn’t seem like an easy task.